IndEgo-Dataset/IndEgo/docs/index.md

 - Knowledge transfer from experts to new operators
 - AI-augmented collaboration between workers and machines

-Built as a privacy-first, open-source project, IndEgo gives organizations full control over data, deployment, and customization.
+Built as a privacy-first, open-source project, IndEgo gives organisations full control over data, deployment, and customisation.

 ---